yuma-dev/clip-library/README.md

 `Exluding Deletion, this will permanently Delete the actual Video file!`

 ### ✂️ Quick Trim and Edit
-Trim your clips with precision using our built-in video player and editing tools.
+Trim your clips with precision using the program's built-in video player and editing tools.

 ![Trim Feature](https://github.com/user-attachments/assets/9738caec-8d56-4a1c-b16e-2d39cdd1e2cf)